upscayl/upscayl/README.md

 # Credits ❤

-- Real-ESRGAN for their wonderful research work\.
+- Real-ESRGAN for their wonderful research work
 [Real-ESRGAN: Copyright (c) 2021, Xintao Wang](https://github.com/xinntao/Real-ESRGAN/)
 - Microsoft™ for their Fluent Emoji used as our logo.
 - @JanDeDinoMan, @xanderfrangos, @Fdawgs, @keturn for their code contributions :)